Projects & Process

 2017 - 2018

 Commissioned by People United and Joining Hands Joining Hearts, this year-long project involved weekly sessions where we worked with a group of women at their safe house in Kent.
-The aim of the project was to create a digital outcome that could be both as an artwork and as a resource to generate awareness around the complexities of domestic abuse and coercive control.
-Conversations have continued with some of these women, leading to new video works.
+The aim of the project was to create a digital outcome that could be used both as an artwork and as a resource to generate awareness around the complexities of domestic abuse and coercive control.
+Conversations have continued with some of these women, leading to new video works such as Lazy Boy.

 Collage Conversations with Brighton Women's Centre staff